M returned from his work trip on Friday the 1st.

 I met C at about 10 and we set off.
 She needed to run some errands, and I had some items on my makeup list that needed to be bought at the PX.
 While there, we had to check out the clearance dresses, and I came across this beauty:

 Confession time: I've never even tried on a dress like this before (what kind of dress is this?
 I'm so woefully uneducated in women's fashion) because I never thought I could pull it off.
 I thought I would look like a sack of potatoes.
 But I tried this dress on anyway, and I actually liked it.
-C confirmed that this was a must have, as did Michael, and I snatched it up at the low price of $7!
+C confirmed that this was a must have, and I snatched it up at the low price of $7!

 We finished our shopping, dropped our bags off in the car, and made a quick trip to Itaewon so C could convert some USD into Won.
 While there, I picked up some stuff at Lush.

 I just tried to look up the name of the new cinnamon based shampoo bar, and it's called...
 New.
 Alrighty then.
 While here, I restocked on my Veganese conditioner and bought a shampoo bar tin.

 After dropping off our new shopping bags at the car, we headed for the nearest bus to take us to Insadong.
 It was raining at that point, so Insadong wasn't as crowded as normal.
 We enjoyed that emptiness and took our time shopping at the same Hanji store I've been going to since last Spring.

 We also sat down and ate some food at a restaurant.
 We had barbecued bulgogi with ox bone stew.
 The stew must be some sort of black magic.
 It started off tasting a little plain.
 Each of us added our rice and some sea salt to our soup.
 The soup got slightly better.
 As our meal went on, however, the soup got more and more appetizing, until it was the only thing we wanted to eat.
 I still don't know how that happened.